PrefectHQ/prefect/docs/concepts/schedules.md

 Block and agent-based deployments with Python files are not a recommended way to create deployments.
 However, if you are using that deployment creation method you can create a schedule by passing a `schedule` argument to the `Deployment.build_from_flow` method.

-Here's how you create the equivalent schedule in a Python deployment file, with a timezone specified.
+Here's how you create the equivalent schedule in a Python deployment file.

 ```python
 from prefect.server.schemas.schedules import CronSchedule